Divyam2203/PasswordChecker/README.md

 - hexdigest returns a string in hexadecimal of hash object
 - string in uppercase is required hence .upper()is used
 - response and tail are passed on to get_password_leaks_count()

+## Contributing

+Feel free to fork this repository and contribute improvements.
+Pull requests are welcome!